 Condition the bale

 As soon as moisture hits the bale, it will start to decompose, and the inside will heat right up – definitely not a good thing for the plants.
 The solution?
 Condition the bale before you plant.
-This process will take around 10 to 14 days.
+This process usually takes around 10 to 14 days.
 For the first 3 days, simply water the bale thoroughly so it stays damp.
-For the next 6 days, in addition to watering the bale, use a liquid fertilizer like Bonnie Herb and Vegetable Food to add nitrogen to speed the decomposition.
+For the next 6 days, in addition to watering the bale, use a liquid fertilizer like Bonnie Herb, Vegetable & Flower Plant Food to add nitrogen to speed the decomposition.
 Simply add a capful to a gallon of water and pour it all on the bale.
+(Another option is to sprinkle a cup of ammonium sulfate on the top of the bale on days 4 through 6, then a half-cup on days 7 through 9.
+Each time, water the fertilizer in.)

 On day 10, return to simply watering the bale, and continue doing that until the temperature inside the bale starts to reflect the temperature outside.
 Use a compost or meat thermometer to keep tabs; you’ll see the temperature start to rise after the first day or two, spike about midway through the process, then start to come back down.
 Once it reaches ambient temperature, the bale is ready to be planted.